Understand & manage your data

 If you’re on a current Pay Monthly mobile plan or have used Data Clock, we’ll warn you before your data gets low.
 If you’ve set up Spend Control for your plan, we’ll even stop you in your tracks before you incur any additional casual data use costs.
 Nice.

 If you’re on Prepay and run out of data but still have credit, you’ll be charged for data at a rate of $0.50c per MB.

 For the best value, if you’re out of data, you should add one of our awesome Prepay or Pay Monthly Data Add-ons, which won’t break the bank.

 How do I buy a 2degrees Data Add-on?

-All our plans come with either unlimited or Carryover data, but if you have the megabyte munchies, check out our full range of Data Add-ons for Prepay, Pay Monthly and Business.
+All our plans come with either endless or Carryover data, but if you have the megabyte munchies, check out our full range of Data Add-ons for Prepay, Pay Monthly and Business.
 They’re easy to get your hands on and give you the best bang for your buck when it comes to mobile data.

 How do I check my data balance?